• Skip to primary navigation

 • I suggest preparing the soup the night before you intend to eat it.
 It tastes even better when heated up the second time.

 • Those of you who like some meat with your soup.
-Add a smoked sausage such as Krakauer (affiliate link) to the soup just after heating it.
+Add a smoked sausage such as Krakauer to the soup just after heating it.
 You could also add some stewing beef to the soup.

 two bowls of swede and carrot soup